Deciphering the global production network from cross-border firm transactions: Introduction

-In recent years there has been a huge push to better collect and make available for research firm level transaction data \citep{pichler2023building}.
-Research using this data has indicated that, for example, the propagation of shocks at the firm level has distinct characteristics and magnitudes which cannot be approximated by aggregate data \citep{diem2022quantifying, diem2024estimating, inoue2024disruption}.
-Up until very recently, however, most firm level data was collected by single countries (e.g. VAT data) or for a specific purpose (i.e., shipping data), and hence had very limited coverage.
+In recent years there has been a huge push to better collect (and make available for research) firm-level transaction data which has until now been mainly available for individual countries \cite{pichler2023building}.
+These national datasets share common characteristics \citep{bacilieri2023firm}, and have been deployed to show that, for example, systemic risk in production networks is concentrated in firms that provide essential intermediate goods \cite{diem2022quantifying, diem2024estimating, inoue2024disruption}.
+This data is typically, however, collected by single countries (e.g., VAT data) or for a specific purpose (i.e., shipping data), and hence has very limited coverage when it comes to studying global supply chains.

 At the other end of the spectrum are efforts to manually reconstruct detailed supply chains for specific sectors.
 These studies collect data from a variety of sources including internal systems like procurement, inventory management, and logistics, as well as external sources such as supplier data and transportation information, to build a detailed picture of the key inputs needed to produce often strategically important goods.
-For example, there have been careful efforts to map out antibiotic \citep{klimek2023anatomy}, semi-conductor \citep{haramboure2023vulnerabilities} and battery supply chains \citep{caravella2024technological}.
-However, these supply chain mapping exercises tend to focus on material inputs - critical minerals and chemicals - rather than machinery, tools and other necessary inputs such as cleaning equipment.
-And, critically, their fragmented nature makes them not suited to many questions which require a wider structural lens on product inter-connectivity.
+For example, there have been careful efforts to map out antibiotic \cite{klimek2023anatomy}, semi-conductor \cite{haramboure2023vulnerabilities} and critical minerals in electric vehicle battery \cite{UNCTAD} and defence \cite{girardi2023strategic} supply chains.
+However, these mapping efforts tend to focus on material inputs such as critical minerals and chemicals rather than machinery, tools and other necessary inputs such as cleaning equipment.
+And, critically, their fragmented nature makes them not suited to many questions which require a wider structural lens on supply chains inter-connectivity and inter-dependence.